ninenines/ranch/README.md

 Quick start
 -----------

-* Add Ranch as a rebar or agner dependency to your application.
+* Add Ranch as a rebar dependency to your application.
 * Start Ranch and add one or more listeners.
 * Write protocol handlers for your application.

-Getting Started
+Getting started
 ---------------

 * [Read the guide](https://github.com/extend/ranch/blob/master/guide/toc.md)